juju-solutions/layer-apache-flume-syslog/README.md

     hdfs dfs -cat /user/flume/<event_dir>/<yyyy-mm-dd>/FlumeData.<id>

-You should be able to find a timestamped message about SSH'ing into the `datanode` unit that corresponds to the trigger you issued above.
+You should be able to find a timestamped message about SSH'ing into the `namenode` unit that corresponds to the trigger you issued above.
 Note that this workload isn't limited to ssh-related events.
-You'll get every syslog event from the `datanode` unit.
+You'll get every syslog event from the `namenode` unit.
 Happy logging!

 ## Contact Information